pboling/rails_env_local/README.md

+# Every effort should be made to void needing to use this library.

+Stick to the defaultRails envs, and if you have deployed envs whose names conflict badly with Rails' defaults, rename those to something else!

 # RailsEnvLocal

 `rails_env_local`, where a rails environment for local development can be anything it desires.
 Even a `butterfly`.
 Tell your DevOps friends.